Somni-Solutions/.github/profile/README.md

 # Somni Solutions

-Somni Solutions is a small company specializing in FBG based fiber optic cables.
+Somni Solutions is a company based in the Netherlands.

+We specialize in FBG based fiber optic sensors from accelerometers to pressure sensors

 This github page is dedicated to all Python script used by Somni employee's, namely used for calibrations and the like.